mmoeller86/Ody2Asm/README.md

 # Ody2Asm
-An Implementation of O2EM in Assembly Code
+An Implementation of O2EM in Assembly Code for Borland Turbo Assembler (tasm32).